 Tory Burch‘s quote above applies to business, true, but it also applies to marriage, parenting, or just LIFE.
-When we sit complacent on the fence paralyzed by fear of change, life will just pass us by.
+When we sit complacent and stuck on the fence paralyzed by fear of change, life will just pass us by.

 As the quote so truly goes: Change is Inevitable.
 Growth Is Optional.

-I underwent a name change on Twitter a few years ago.
+I underwent a name change on Twitter a few years.
 I went from @WomenOnTheFence to @EricaDiamond.
 I am on Twitter… A LOT.
-93,600 tweets to be exact.
+Over 100,000 tweets to be exact.
 I sat on the fence for months until I actually did it.
 It meant me stepping out with my name, and declaring that my personal name, is part of the Women On The Fence brand.
 But I decided to make the change because many of the @WomenOnTheFence tweets were my own personal tweets, and I felt that it was more authentic if people saw and connected with the person behind the Women On The Fence Twitter profile.
 For the most part, people responded positively and embraced it, and said that they felt like they were talking TO someone now.

 But I also got a few comments like, “Oh, so now you’re branding Erica Diamond?
 What about Women On The Fence?”
 And I wasn’t sure if it was my fans who were afraid of the change, or me.
 I second-guessed my change.
 But nothing at all had changed.
 This blog was, is, and will always be about Real Inspiration for the Modern Woman.
-About helping women get off the fence, and live a better life.
+About helping women prioritize self-care, get off the fence, and live a better life.
 The thing is, we just don’t like change.
 Change makes us uncomfortable.

 Change is so often necessary to grow and evolve.
-But sometimes we don’t choose change… change chooses us.
+Buttt, sometimes we don’t choose change… change chooses us.
 Sometimes, we don’t have a choice but to change.
 Perhaps you have been fired from your job, perhaps your partner has left you, perhaps you received a rejection letter for something you wanted.
-And if you haven’t been raised with an unlimited supply of nurturing, love and support, it can be hard to exercise the FEARLESS muscle.
+And if you haven’t been raised with an unlimited supply of nurturing, love and support, it can be hard to exercise the FEARLESS and RESILIENCE muscle.

 So, if you are experiencing a situation whereby you’ve been left with no choice but to accept change, hopefully these tips will help you go with the current, instead of trying to swimming upstream.